n7tae/mspot/README.md

-# morhs
+# MORe

-M17 only repeater (or hot-spot) using an MMDVM modem
+As is *less is MORe*, an M17 only repeater (or hot-spot) using an MMDVM modem

 ## Description